Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/core-readme.md

 keywords: Azure, dotnet, SDK, API, Azure.Core, core
 author: JoshLove-msft
 ms.author: jolov
-ms.date: 04/10/2023
+ms.date: 05/10/2023
 ms.topic: reference
 ms.devlang: dotnet
 ms.service: core
 ---
-# Azure Core shared client library for .NET - version 1.31.0
+# Azure Core shared client library for .NET - version 1.32.0

 Azure.Core provides shared primitives, abstractions, and helpers for modern .NET Azure SDK client libraries.
-These libraries follow the [Azure SDK Design Guidelines for .NET](https://azure.github.io/azure-sdk/dotnet_introduction.html) and can be easily identified by package and namespaces names starting with 'Azure', e.g. ```Azure.Storage.Blobs```.
+These libraries follow the [Azure SDK Design Guidelines for .NET](https://azure.github.io/azure-sdk/dotnet_introduction.html) and can be easily identified by package and namespaces names starting with 'Azure', e.g. `Azure.Storage.Blobs`.
 A more complete list of client libraries using Azure.Core can be found [here](https://github.com/Azure/azure-sdk-for-net#core-services).

 Azure.Core allows client libraries to expose common functionality in a consistent fashion, so that once you learn how to use these APIs in one client library, you will know how to use them in other client libraries.

 [Source code][source] | [Package (NuGet)][package] | [API reference documentation][docs]

 ## Getting started

-Typically, you will not need to install Azure.Core; it will be installed for you when you install one of the client libraries using it.
+Typically, you will not need to install Azure.Core;
+it will be installed for you when you install one of the client libraries using it.
 In case you want to install it explicitly (to implement your own client library, for example), you can find the NuGet package [here](https://www.nuget.org/packages/Azure.Core).

 ## Key concepts